apostrophecms/uploadfs/README.md

 It is possible to copy a file back from uploadfs, but there is no API to retrieve information about files in uploadfs.
 This is intentional.
 Constantly manipulating directory information is much slower in the cloud than on a local filesystem and you should not become reliant on it.
 Your code should maintain its own database of file information if needed, for instance in a MongoDB collection.
 Copying the actual contents of the file back may occasionally be needed however and this is supported.

+## CHANGES IN 0.3.12

+`copyImageIn` has been rewritten to run more than 4x faster!
+We now generate our own imagemagick `convert` pipeline which takes advantage of two big optimizations:

+* Load, orient and crop the original image only once, then output it at several sizes in the same pipeline.
+This yields a 2x speedup.
+* First scale the image to the largest size desired, then scale to smaller sizes based on that as part of the same pipeline, without creating any lossy intermediate files.
+This yields another 2x speedup and a helvetica of designers were unable to see any difference in quality. ("Helvetica" is the collective noun for a group of designers.)

+The new `parallel` option allows you to specify the maximum number of image sizes to render simultaneously.
+This defaults to 1, to avoid using a lot of memory and CPU, but if you are under the gun to render a lot of images in a hurry, you can set this as high as the number of image sizes you have.
+Currently there is no throttling mechanism for multiple unrelated calls to `uploadfs.copyImageIn`, this option relates to the rendering of the various sizes for a single call.

 ## CHANGES IN 0.3.11

 The new `parallel` option allows you to specify the maximum number of image sizes to render simultaneously.
 This defaults to 1, to avoid using a lot of memory and CPU, but if you are under the gun to render a lot of images in a hurry, you can set this as high as the number of image sizes you have.
 Currently there is no throttling mechanism for multiple unrelated calls to `uploadfs.copyImageIn`, this option relates to the rendering of the various sizes for a single call.